23-MDDN342/parameterised-space-kaifohann/README.md

 I did experiment with moving away from the 70s colour palette at the end of the project, but I returned to it as it felt right with the sphere shapes.
 I think this is probably because of its visual similarity to 70s flower power patterns [like this](https://carmengonzalezartist.com/product/delicate-flower-power-20x20-acrylic-on-canvas-original/) that I've always had an affinity with.

+As a Zoom background, this design is quite chaotic, but I think it's also fun and hynotising too.
+I don't think the design works in a formal context, but it could easily be used to add some energetic ambience to a more casual, laidback call.

 There are still some major issues with the set up of my code and unfortunately I don’t have the time to fix them.
 If given extra time, I would seperate the colour arrays from the function and turn them into variables or nested arrays.
 This would allow me to condense the two sphere drawing functions that the code relies on.
 I would also attempt to find a better solution than if-statements inside the sphere drawing function.
 Although this works perfectly, the repetitiveness of the code suggests there’s likely a loop to fix this.

 Having said this, I’m really pleased with the final design.
-I think it has more of a unique voice than I thought it would and has evolved away from my original design in a very fun, energetic way.
-Although there are some issues with the style of the code, I think my piece addresses the ‘zoom background’ aspect of the brief in an interesting way and creates its own unique ambience.
+It has more of a unique voice than I thought it would and has evolved away from my original design in a very fun, energetic way.
+Although there are some issues with the style of the code, I think my piece addresses the ‘Zoom background’ aspect of the brief in an interesting manner and has the ability to add some 'zing' to calls.